emerald-dao/intermediate-cadence-course/README.md

 When you finish a quest, please store all your quests together.
 Then, when you want them to be reviewed, submit them in the #quest-submissions channel inside the [Emerald Academy Discord](https://discord.gg/wjA875sMjV) and our instructors will review them.

-## 📝 Quizzes

-Every day *also* has a quiz associated with it to test your knowledge.
-It is a simple Google Form you can fill out to test your understanding for that day's content.

-*All of these quizzes are entirely thanks to FrankenSense.
-Thank you for being an absolute legend!*

 ## 🇺🇸 Multilingual Support

 This course is currently available in English only.